Michael A. Aquino: Career

 Following his commissioning in the Army, Aquino served as a psychological warfare specialist and was deployed in the Vietnam War.
 He served with the Green Berets and in the 1970s and early 1980s he was a part-time NATO liaison officer in several European countries.
 While off-duty on one of these tours, he visited Wewelsburg Castle, which was used by the SS and Heinrich Himmler, and performed a Satanic ritual there.
 Aquino stated that his interest in Nazism was academic and denied that he was racist.
-The journalist Linda Goldston quoted him as saying: "I'm fascinated by the lessons to be learned from the Nazi experience but not blinded by their excesses", and "There was a small group of brutal and desperate men who governed a country through despotism and tyranny.
+The journalist Linda Goldston quoted him as saying: "I'm fascinated by the lessons to be learned from the Nazi experience but not blinded by their excesses," and "There was a small group of brutal and desperate men who governed a country through despotism and tyranny.
 They were quite brilliant in some respects, yet utterly savage in others."

 Upon receiving his doctorate in 1980, Aquino returned to his native San Francisco, where he served for the next six years as an Active Guard Reserve officer at the Presidio of San Francisco.
 He also taught at Golden Gate University until 1986.
 In 1981, Aquino was a reserve attaché at the Defense Intelligence Agency (DIA), and a year later he was a student at the Foreign Service Institute, sponsored by the United States Department of State.
 As an intelligence officer, he thus gained access to top-secret documents.
 He later worked as a program analyst at the US Army's Reserve Personnel Center in St. Louis, Missouri, where he was responsible for human resources issues.
 Prior to entering his doctoral program, he briefly worked at Merrill Lynch and obtained a license to trade securities on the New York Stock Exchange.
-In 1994, Aquino retired from active duty in the army, was honorably transferred to the reserves and awarded the Meritorious Service Medal.